- Home

 Education, Training, and Growth

-This group serves to broaden perspectives on diversity and inclusion and unconscious and/or unintended bias through safe space conversations, quarterly Book Club group discussions, a growing Diversity Speaker Series, and awareness tools like a cultural observances calendar.
-The Enlightenment Working Group shows IBTTA members ways to serve as courageous upstanders where they may have once felt paralyzed.
-As the Committee evolves, this Working Group continues to foster growth and build partnerships with associations that share a common dedication to inclusion and belonging.
+This group broadens perspectives on inclusion and belonging, through open communication, quarterly group discussions about selected books, films, and other media, a growing speaker series, and awareness tools like the development of a cultural observances calendar.
+The Enlightenment Working Group helps IBTTA members become active allies where they may have once felt uncertain.
+As the Committee evolves, this group continues to foster growth and build partnerships with organizations that share a commitment to full inclusiveness for all..

 Initiatives

-- Host a Diversity Speaker Series, featuring thought leaders in the equity and inclusion space.
+- Host a speaker series featuring thought leaders on merit-based achievement and inclusion.

 - Facilitate periodic Safe Space meet-ups, providing a judgment-free environment for open discussions on sensitive topics.

-- Raise awareness of culturally-inclusive holidays through an ongoing calendar of observances.
+- Promote awareness of cultural observances through an ongoing calendar of observances.

-- Organize sessions to address key issues and foster actionable outcomes for IBTTA members.
+- Organize sessions addressing key issues with actionable outcomes.

 Recognition Working Group